-When planning South African safari, the first question is whether to choose the public sector of Kruger National Park or one of the private reserves belonging to the Greater Kruger National Park.
-Learn the main differences between Greater Kruger vs. Kruger National Park – and find the best safari destination for you!
+When planning a South African safari, the first question is often: Kruger or Greater Kruger National Park?
+What are the key differences between the public sector of Kruger National Park and the private reserves belonging to the Greater Kruger National Park, when it comes to safari experience as a whole, price, and the authenticity?
+Let’s compare safaris in Greater Kruger vs. Kruger National Park – and find the best safari destination for you!

 If you’re planning your first safari in South Africa, the terms might sound confusing.
 Thus, we’ll shed a little light into the division of Kruger National Park and Greater Kruger National Park at first, and then compare them to the surrounding fenced private reserves.